 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the disease returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the lymphoma does return.
 Learn more about coping with the fear of recurrence.

-If the lymphoma does return after the original treatment, it is called recurrent lymphoma.
+If the lymphoma does return following remission after the original treatment, it is called recurrent lymphoma.
 Recurrence is uncommon for people with Hodgkin lymphoma.
-However, if Hodgkin lymphoma does recur, a cycle of testing will begin again to learn as much as possible about the recurrence.
+However, if Hodgkin lymphoma does recur, a cycle of testing much like that done at the time of diagnosis will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.

 People with recurrent lymphoma often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.